ljpernic/HQ3.1/src/pages/content/fiction/2023-06-12_Touch-of-Ruin/index.md

 At Antoni’s direction, Magnus began acquiring seeds, as many as he could.
 They arrived in barrels loaded up on lines of tractor trailers.
 Antoni shoved his hands into each, imbuing them with his touch, and then he had his father contact the media.
 Antoni wanted to speak to the world.

 Every media network came, and Antoni gave a speech about how he’d traveled and seen such a simple, solvable problem become a disease.
 He said his father’s company was going to cure it by giving away their seeds, the special ones they’ve been using for years to grow food.
-A journalist asked him what made the seeds so special  .
-Glad for the question, Antoni went into the field, dug a hole with his fingers, and planted a single seed  .
+A journalist asked him what made the seeds so special.
+Glad for the question, Antoni went into the field, dug a hole with his fingers, and planted a single seed.
 He dampened the earth with a dash of water, and then he stepped back and waited.
 Moments later, as the audience started to mumble its impatience, a green finger emerged and slid upward as if it had only ever been hidden in the dirt and was now revealing itself.
 In seconds, it was six inches tall and branching.
 In a day, it would brown and flower, and in two days, it would be ready to harvest.

 “The only condition for receiving these seeds is a signed agreement that the food it yields be sold at cost,” Antoni said, and the journalists barely let him finish the statement before they erupted with questions.